Rafael-ZP/SyncMaven-Selective-Cloud-Sync-Manager/README.md

 - Provide an Xcode-ready `Package.swift` and minimal project files to import into Xcode.
 (I can generate that next.)
 - Replace `DispatchSource` with `FSEvents` for recursive folder tree watching.
 - Add SecurityScopedBookmark support to persist permission to watch arbitrary user folders across launches.
-- Add conflict resolution UI and sync status table in the menubar UI.
+- Add conflict resolution UI and snc status table in the menubar UI.

 ---